maxtuno/slime-sat-solver/README.txt

 SLIME 3.1
-- Change the integers types by long types for support large executions (days)
+- Support long term executions without overflow on counters and variables.
+- The State of The Art Performance.

 SLIME 3.0
 - Implementation of Alternating Dual BOOST Heuristic